No-Knead Milk bread is a delicious bread with a great crumb. Long fermentation gives the bread a great taste and structure.

 Sitting around the fire while cooking and eating is the greatest relief that winter can offer to the villagers.

 Our dough for the milk bread is rising.
-Light dinner of soup and bread fit the bill on cold days.
+Light dinner of

 Milk bread is really easy to bake.